 By comparing three screening programmes, namely the ASIG 2012 (Thakkar et al., 2012), DETECT 2014 (Coghlan et al., 2014), and the ESC/ERS 2009 guidelines (Galie et al., 2009)- a study of 73 SSc patients with suspected PAH found that DETECT and ASIG were superior to the ERS/ESC guidance.
 DETECT and ASIG had a sensitivity and negative predictive value of 100% whereas the ESC/ERS guidance sensitivity was 96.3% with a negative predictive value of 91% (Hao et al., 2015).

-Despite the apparent success of screening programmes correctly identifying SSc patients with a high risk of PAH, a large Australian study by Morrisroe et al suggested that the adherence to the recommendation of annual echocardiogram, full lung function testing and NTproBNP measurement (Khanna et al., 2013) was poorly adhered to (Morrisroe et al., 2017).
+Despite the apparent success of screening programmes correctly identifying SSc patients with a high risk of PAH, a large Australian study by Morrisroe et al suggested that the adherence to the recommendation of annual echocardiogram, full lung function testing and NT-proBNP measurement (Khanna et al., 2013) was poorly adhered to (Morrisroe et al., 2017).
 Less than 45% of clinicians screen on an annual basis in those with an established diagnosis of SSc, with an annual screening rate of less than 60% in early SSc; the reasoning for such poor observance of the guidelines were due to clinician lack of understanding of the results as well as the financial implication of the investigations (Morrisroe et al., 2017; Vandecasteele et al., 2017).

 Survival